DataStax-Academy/cassandra-fundamentals-cql/README.md

 # Cassandra Query Language

-## Learn about the most essential data definition and data manipulation statements in Cassandra Query Language (CQL)
+## Learn about essential data definition and manipulation statements in Cassandra Query Language (CQL)

 **In this hands-on lab, you will:**
 * Learn about Cassandra Query Language (CQL)